rachelwritingcode/cyber-aegis-python-workshop/module_03_homework/README.md

 ### Create a .gitignore file

 - Wherever you are planning to store workshop files, create a file called .gitignore.
-- Open this file and type in .env.
+- Open this file and type in .env
 - You have now created a file which tells git to ignore the .env file, preventing you from accidentally adding sensitive information into a Github repo.

 ```